- 1 Top 7 Best Transmission Jacks Compared

 WHY WE LIKE IT: An enhanced weight limit of 1,100 pounds and extended maximum height of 70 inches makes this very modestly priced hydraulic telescoping transmission jack a best value selection that can be used with hydraulic vehicle lifts.
 An adjustable saddle base lets you tackle a wider range of transmission projects while the 2-year warranty creates peace of mind.

 The Iglobalbuy two-stage hydraulic telescopic transmission jack is a high profile jack that is designed to support up to 1,100 pounds.
 The two-stage hydraulic lift gives you precision control over the height and can be operated hands-free with foot pumps and pedals.
 This jack is designed to fit most transmissions and can be used to work on cars and some trucks.
+So it is great for light truck transmission, installation, or removal.
 The saddle base is completely adjustable and features load arms and chains for a secure fit.

 Safety is also a priority with a wide leg base for enhanced stability, casters for easy movement, and a heavy duty steel construction for durability.
-You’ll also get peace of mind with a two year warranty.
+Also, it has two 26- inch safety chains to secure transmission on the saddle.
+You’ll also get peace of mind with a two-year warranty.
 Speaking of peace of mind, the best car charger will deliver it as well.
 You can trust this even with the best luxury cars.

 #6 Big Red Torin Hydraulic Transmission Floor Jack